GPTmadeit/Watchtastic/README.md

 - Signature-pinned to the running build, package-pinned, downgrades refused, and the install is always confirmed by the system installer — details in the [changelog](CHANGELOG.md)
-- Works without an API key; set `AppGraph.UPDATE_API_KEY` to use the documented Drive API instead of the public folder listing

 ---